gghindu/modhelp/lie_detectors/README.md

 # Lie Detectors
-Lying about being Hindu takes less commitment than denouncing one's own faith.
+We get many muslims, and sometimes christians, who join under the guise of being Hindu, or agnostic, or atheist.
+They do this to increase their chances of sneaking into the server.
+We don't want dishonest people of other faiths in our midst.
+What works to our advantage is that lying about being Hindu takes less commitment than denouncing one's own faith.
 We're counting on that to try to sniff out the liars.

 **Muslims**
 > We take child safety very seriously on this server.
 Please type out the following sentences and state that you fully agree with them: